• Monday 8 September

 • [BC]2 Welcome apéro & dinner

-The welcome dinner will take place at bambusnest, where we will be honoured by an official speech from a representative of the Canton of Basel.
+The welcome dinner will take place at bambusnest, where we will be honoured by an official speech from Kaspar Sutter, Head of the Department of Economic Affairs, Social Affairs and the Environment of the Canton of Basel-Stadt

 • Tuesday 9 September